Grazen0/blog/posts/chip-8/getting-started.md

 ## ⏱ Timing

-You can't just let the CPU run at the execution speed of a modern computer.
+You can't just let the CPU run your computer's usual speed.
 It's waaay too fast!

-Many CHIP-8 games are designed to run at different speeds.
-These can sometimes vary a lot, but the usual range is of approximately 500-1000Hz.
+Different CHIP-8 games are designed to run at different speeds.
+These can sometimes vary a lot, but the usual range is of 500-1000Hz.
 When making your emulator, you should probably make this configurable.

 On the other hand, there's the delay and sound timers.
 These are easier: They decrement at a rate of 60Hz.

-By the way, one [hertz](https://en.wikipedia.org/wiki/Hertz) (Hz) simply means "one cycle per second".
+> The [hertz](https://en.wikipedia.org/wiki/Hertz) (Hz) is a unit of frequency, and means "one cycle per second".
 Therefore, the emulator should run at about 500-1000 cycles per second, and the timers decrease exactly 60 times per second.

 The way you achieve these timings depends on your platform.
-On native platforms, you could just use some sort of `sleep` function, although it might not be precise enough.
-In the browser, you can use `window.requestAnimationFrame` to execute a callback at the screen's refresh rate.
+On native platforms, you could just use some sort of `sleep` function, although it might require a bit of work to get just right.
+In the browser, you can use `window.requestAnimationFrame` to run a callback at the screen's refresh rate.

-Executing some code exactly 500-1000 times per second is very difficult to do with precision, which is why, in practice, no emulators do it.
+Executing some code exactly 500-1000 times per second is very difficult to do with precision, which is why virtually no emulators do it that way.
 Instead of having two threads or independent code loops running at different intervals (one for the CPU cycles, and one for the timers), you can have both of them in a single loop running 60 times per second.
-To emulate the CPU running at 500Hz, you can simply run multiple cycles on each 60 FPS loop.
+To emulate the CPU running at 500Hz, you can simply run multiple cycles on each frame.

 ```js
 var fps = 60 // Main loop running 60 times per second